Keeps unnecessary logs

-Private Tunnel openly admits to not working in China, or other high-censorship countries including Iran, Oman, Saudi Arabia, Turkmenistan, and the UAE.
+Private Tunnel openly admits it doesn’t work in China, or other high-censorship countries including Iran, Oman, Saudi Arabia, Turkmenistan, and the UAE.

 That doesn’t come as much of a surprise as Private Tunnel doesn’t have any special obfuscation tools – any VPN hoping to beat Chinese censors needs them.

-If you need a VPN for China, we’ve listed our top five recommendations here.
+If you need a VPN for China, we’ve listed our recommendations here.

-OpenVPN is our favorite, too – it’s safe, secure, and fast.
+OpenVPN is our favorite protocol – it’s safe, secure, and fast.
 Coupled with strong AES-128 encryption, Private Tunnel does the basics well.